 KS1 children either do PE or Forest School.
 Forest School is run by fully trained teachers who lead a small group of children in a wide range of different outdoor activities which includes safe use of tools, making fires, planting and nature work.

-The children have swimming lessons during the Spring and/or Summer Terms.
+The children have swimming lessons during the Autumn and/or Spring Terms.
 Parents are asked to make a contribution towards the cost of providing swimming lessons.

 Three days per half term the rest of the curriculum is set aside and Years 1 – 6 focus on either Geography, History or RE.